ekozak7/Trident-2021/Unknown/Readme.txt

 Read Me

-MCTSunknown.m uses the MCTS with UCT selection policy in a search grid with one target placed from the uniform random distribution
+MCTSunknown.m uses the MCTS with UCT selection policy and random walk default policy in a search grid with one target placed from the uniform random distribution

 randtarget2.m places target
 optsteps.m calculates the optimal steps to the target